alexsave/dweets/textedit/README.md

 for(i=h.length;i--;)x.fillText(h[i],0,60+60*i)
 ```

-This is 194 bytes, which is actually enough to compress to 140 bytes using the eval(unescape(escape... stuff.
+This is 194 bytes, which is actually enough to compress to 140 bytes using the `eval(unescape(escape...))` stuff.
-However, that didn't really feel in the sprit of things, so I decided to see if I could make it shorter.
+However, that didn't really feel in the spirit of things, so I decided to see if I could make it shorter.

-After a lot more messing around, I got this at 138 bytes
+After a lot more messing around, I got this at 138 bytes:
 ```js
 t?onkeydown=k=>s={s:s.slice(x.reset(o=k.key),-1),r:s+`
 `,t:s}[o[4]]||s+o:s=`